If you’re like most bloggers and entrepreneurs, you’re always on a quest for “more”. More email subscribers. More site members. More revenue.

 If you want a WordPress-specific solution, then I would recommend:

 - Thrive Optimize if you just want to A/B test WordPress pages (especially if you’re already using Thrive Architect).

 - Nelio A/B Testing if you want to be able to test your entire WordPress site, including different themes, menus, and widgets.

-- Leadpages if you’re a solo blogger.
+- Leadpages if you’re a solo blogger, content creator, or entrepreneur.

 - Instapage if you’re part of a team and/or need to collaborate with other stakeholders.

 And if you want a platform-independent tool, I would recommend:

 - Symplify if you’re willing to shell out big bucks for extra features like personalization and popups.

 Now get out there and start optimizing your website!

 Disclosure: Our content is reader-supported.
 If you click on certain links we may make a commission.